ryan-frankel/dotfiles/readme.md

 `curl frankel.sh | bash`

-The will download this git repo to ~/dotfiles/ and will run install.sh.
+The will download this git repo to ~/dotfiles/ and will run index.html (which is a bash script).

 The reason for index.html is to serve as a hosted file with GitHub pages that the DNS server can point to.
 This allows the simple curl